Back

 Setting up SEO analytics and tracking tools

 Of course, an enterprise SaaS company will have enough resources to subscribe to a wide range of paid SEO analysis tools.
 But if you’re just testing the waters, there are numerous free SEO analytics and tracking tools out there.
-Google Analytics and Google Search Console are the two free-of-charge platforms that stand out.
-These tools track important metrics such as bounce rate, session duration, organic traffic, and number of users.

 Additionally, there’s Google PageSpeed Insights that provides reports on your website’s loading speed.
 You can also tap into free, albeit limited, versions of Ahrefs, Answer the Public, Semrush, and Moz.